 So I went through my pencils, and sorted out all the fugitive colors.
 The pile of safe colors was almost the same size as the pile of fugitive colors, but I confess I erred on the side of caution.
 I threw out everything rated III, IV, or V.

 I still use the other colors and I still love the way they go onto paper and the effects I can get.
-I also still miss colors like Sky Blue Light, Light Cerulean Blue, and Limepeel.
+But I miss colors like Sky Blue Light, Light Cerulean Blue, and Limepeel.

 All of That to Say This….